facebookresearch/imagenetx/README.md

 Other installations:
  - Install from repo clone : `pip install -e .`
- - Reproduce plots from the paper and use dataset loader: `pip install imagenet-x[all]`
+ - Reproduce plots from the paper and use dataset loader: `pip install 'imagenet-x[all]'`

 ## Usage